kulachynskyioleksandr/encryptor.kulachynskyi.oleksandr/README.md

 ### To encrypt:

 You can run the program directly with arguments:
->java -jar encryptor.kulachynskyi.oleksandr.jar <ENCRYPT/DECRYPT> <file-path> <key>
+>java -jar ".../encryptor.kulachynskyi.oleksandr.jar" (ENCRYPT/DECRYPT) ("file-path") (key)

 Example:
->java -jar encryptor.kulachynskyi.oleksandr.jar ENCRYPT input.txt 3
+>java -jar ".../encryptor.kulachynskyi.oleksandr.jar" ENCRYPT ".../input.txt" 3

 `This will create a new file input[ENCRYPTED].txt with encrypted content.`

 ### To decrypt:
->java -jar encryptor.kulachynskyi.oleksandr.jar DECRYPT input.txt 3
+>java -jar ".../encryptor.kulachynskyi.oleksandr.jar" DECRYPT ".../input.txt" 3

 `This will create a new file input[DECRYPTED].txt with the original content restored.`